-Goals relevant for regional resource management, especially conditions of optimal allocation of resources in spatial setting.
-Necessity of regional resource management in market economy.
+Goals relevant for resource management.
+Conditions of optimal allocation of resources in a spatial setting.
+Necessity of regional resource management in a market economy.
 Analysis of resource base and its development.
-Decision criteria for regional resource management.
+Activity analysis.
+Decision models and criteria for regional resource management.
 Problem areas.
 Role of planning.
 Prerequisite: Econ.
-621 or approval of instructor.
+621, Ecmt.
+660.